![]() |

 Execute the

-TeXmacs also contains a rudimentary input converter for
+TeXmacs also contains an input converter for

 When importing HTML documents, files whose names start with http: or ftp: will be downloaded from the web using wget.
 If you compiled TeXmacs yourself, then you can download wget from